glotzerlab/hoomd-rs/hoomd-vector/ARCHITECTURE.md

 ## Vector

 The `hoomd_vector` crate defines a generic `Vector` trait that is independent of representation.
-The trait consists of methods that can _only_ be applied to all vectors in a normed vector space with *n* dimensions:
+The trait consists of methods that can be applied to all vectors in a metric vector space with *n* dimensions:

 - Vector addition & subtraction
 - Multiplication by a scalar